 Building a compelling case for your ideas helps to ensure that your stakeholders understand the value and potential of the idea, and encourages them to become invested in the process.

-To do this, you should make sure that you’ve carefully identified the problem you’re looking to solve (remember: it’s not always so obvious!), and gathered some data in order to run it through preliminary tests.
+To do this, you should make sure that you’ve carefully identified the problem you’re looking to solve (remember: it’s not always so obvious!), understand your success criteria, and have gathered supporting data so you can test your idea.

 Understand what problem you're trying to solve